piyumilaperera/ThermoFlood/README.md

 Current version (v1.0.0) uses static sequence numbers.
 Future updates will implement randomization for better simulation.

 4. Platform Support
-Tested on Debian-based Linux (Pop!_OS).
-Direct raw socket manipulation is highly platform-dependent and may require modifications for BSD or macOS due to differences in how the IPPROTO_RAW socket handles header offsets.
+Tested on Debian based Linux (Pop!_OS).
+Direct raw socket manipulation is highly platform dependent and may require modifications for BSD or macOS due to differences in how the IPPROTO_RAW socket handles header offsets.

 ---